gaehlerm/SoftwareEngineering/README.md

 # 7. Good code: a list of rules

+// remove this chapter? we already have the one sentence summary

 "Truth can only be found in one place: the code." - Robert C. Martin

 This is an attempt to distill a list of rules that enable you to assess the quality of code.
+Unfortunately, I didn't find a way to sort these points.
+They represent the vastness of software engineering.

 By definition, good code is easy to understand [preface].
 Also, for new software developers on the team.
 With good code, even marketing people may comprehend some of your technical discussions as you use the same language [domain driven design].